AJW8/DualGeodesicIsohedronGenerator/README.md

 # DualGeodesicIsohedronGenerator
+This repository contains the following:
-A script for a static class that can be used to produce duals of geodesic isohedrons in Unity game engine.
+- A fully documented script for producing duals of geodesic isohedrons in Unity.
+- A collection of assets representing polyhedral meshes created using this script.